viktor-evdokimov/tidewave_phoenix/pages/guides/tips_and_tricks.md

 Write tests for your changes and run `mix test` afterwards.
 ```

+The rules file can also be used to prompt your editor to use certain
+tools above others, so you can steer them towards using your favorite
+Tidewave tools more.

 ## Use eval: AI's swiss army knife

 AI assistants excel at coding.
 Since Tidewave can evaluate code within your